sherzodcode/diary-API/readme.txt

 First day of using this diary.
 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 07.04.2023

+Today is Friday.
+Time is 12:00 , I just finished design of error SMS section in HBS project.
+Now i need to make backend of it.
+In Sha Allah , after Juma prayer , i have to go to the station.

+////////

+////////
 date: 06.04.2023